brevis-network/prover-network-ops/docs/run_prover_node.md

     docker load -i pico-proving-service-cpu.tar
     ```

-5. From the `/home/ubuntu` directory, clone the `pico-proving-service` repository, and checkout the `cpu-proving-dockerization` branch
+5. From the `/home/ubuntu` directory, clone the `pico-proving-service` repository, and enter CPU Docker directory:

     ```sh
     git clone https://github.com/brevis-network/pico-proving-service
-    cd pico-proving-service
+    cd pico-proving-service/docker/cpu
-    git checkout cpu-proving-dockerization
     ```

-6. Enter the docker folder, copy `.env.example` to `.env`.
+6. Copy `.env.example` to `.env`.
 Keep default value in the file unless you konw what you are doing.

     ```
-    cd docker
     cp .env.example .env
     ```